splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 .. _plan-dimensions:

-Review metric names and their ingested data
+Review metric names and ingested data
 =========================================================

 After your initial onboarding of metrics data, review the name and the amount of metrics each team is ingesting.
 Make sure the ingest data matches the agreed naming convention for dimensions and properties.
 If needed, address the name and type of dimensions required to ingest into Splunk Infrastructure Monitoring.